Learn more about how the Flint Cultural Center Academy is transforming education for the Flint area children.

 EL’s award-winning literacy program will form the foundation of the core curriculum.
 For more information, please visit eleducation.org.

-Will the Flint Cultural Center still provide educational programs and field trips for students in Flint and the region?
+Does the Flint Cultural Center still provide educational programs and field trips for students in Flint and the region?

 We’re not seeking to compete with any other school or district.
 We simply want to offer an exceptional learning opportunity for students who want an education that provides hands-on experience with the arts and sciences.
-It would be another way to put all that the Cultural Center institutions have to offer to the very best use — educating kids.
+It is another way to put all that the Cultural Center institutions have to offer to the very best use — educating kids.

 As open enrollment schools, charters cannot discriminate based on a student’s disability status.
 Charters are subject to the same requirements as all other public schools when it comes to serving students with disabilities, and must educate all students in accordance with their IEP, 504 plan, in the same way that every other public school does.